hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/prestashop/api/__init__.md

 * **Replace Placeholders:** Update the `PrestaShop` class method names (`get_products`, `get_categories`) and the attributes with the actual names from your code.
 Adjust the expected return types in the tests to match your code's actual behavior.
 * **Add More Tests:** The example tests are just a starting point.
 Write tests for every method in your `PrestaShop` class, covering all possible scenarios (valid input, invalid input, edge cases, error handling).
 * **Mock Dependencies:** If the `PrestaShop` class calls external services or libraries, you may need to use mocking to test its behavior in isolation.
-The example demonstrates mocking a return with an empty list.
+The example demonStartes mocking a return with an empty list.
 More sophisticated mocking might be needed for more complex scenarios.

 Remember to install the `pytest` library if you haven't already:
 ```bash